OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 ## 1 Chronicles 8:40

-The sons of Ulam were valiant warriors who drew the bow,
+The sons of Ulam were valiant warriors skilled in archery,

-> and they had many sons and grandsons, 150 of them.
+> and they had many sons and grandsons, 150 in total.
-> All these were among the sons of Benjamin.
+> All these were among the descendants of Benjamin.